appgruard/Grua-RD/replit.md

 # Grúa RD - Plataforma de Servicios de Grúa

 ## Overview
-Grúa RD is a Progressive Web App (PWA) designed for the Dominican Republic to connect users with tow truck services and drivers in real-time.
+Grúa RD is a Progressive Web App (PWA) for the Dominican Republic, connecting users with tow truck services and drivers in real-time.
 It aims to streamline service requests, enable real-time tracking, and efficiently manage operations.
-The platform provides distinct interfaces for Clients, Drivers, Administrators, and an enterprise portal for B2B clients, with the goal of revolutionizing the local tow truck service industry.
+The platform offers distinct interfaces for Clients, Drivers, Administrators, and an enterprise portal for B2B clients, with the goal of revolutionizing the local tow truck service industry.

 ## User Preferences
 I prefer detailed explanations.